gabridome/docs/bitcoinclients.md

 the difference lay in.

-I have Participated to a very interesting workshop in Stanford for Scaling Bitcoin and our coordinator Tadjie Dryja has done an excellent job in laying down the current situation made of many more nuances I knew of.
+I have Participated to a very interesting workshop in Stanford for Scaling Bitcoin and our coordinator, Tadjie Dryja has done an excellent job in laying down the current situation made of many more nuances I knew of.

 These Nuances lead to different trade offs between security and performance